Editor's Note: This post has been updated for accuracy and comprehensiveness on May 18, 2020

 As a psychiatrist, Frankl used a method he termed Logotherapy, which in simplistic terms, teaches individuals to focus on their meanings to be fulfilled in the future and does not spend much time analyzing their past as in traditional psychotherapy.
 By continually looking forward, and not dwelling on mistakes, a person can end the vicious cycle of paralysis about what went wrong and what could have been.
 This forward thinking allows a person to jump right back in to action, focusing on the goal at hand or continuing to strive towards that salesperson's “why”.

-In short, put a huge emphasis on where you want to go and very little emphasis on where you have been.
+In short, put a huge emphasis on where you want to go in life and very little emphasis on where you have been.
 This will also help you avoid the trap of resting on one’s laurels or riding the wave of past successes.

 - - - - -